 This is the paperback version, delivered to Australian postcodes.

-(We recommend you upgrade to Express Post to get 2-day delivery and tracked shipping for peace of mind).
+(Upgrade to Express Post to get 2-day delivery and tracked shipping for peace of mind).

 Power Marketing: Why it Matters to You